vlasky/pdf-reader-mcp/memory-bank/progress.md

 - **Per-Source Pages:** Logic now handles `pages` parameter within the source loop.
 Testing different combinations of sources with and without `pages` is important.
+- **Test Coverage:** Current test coverage is minimal; more tests are needed for core functionality.